 This post may include affiliate links.
 Please read my disclosure policy.

-It's the ultimate elevated comfort food and I often serve it at easter with roasted watermelon radishes.
+It's the ultimate elevated comfort food and I often serve it at Easter and Christmas with roasted watermelon radishes.
 It pairs wonderfully with lamb steaks, but also roast chicken and sous vide mustard pork.

 Jump to: